Equivalent Mechanical Models for Sloshing: Mass-spring-damper model

 Using Eqs.~\eqref{comrela}, \eqref{msdN}, and \eqref{msddN}, we can obtain the nominal position and attitude dynamics as

 as well as their linearized versions

 Combining Eq.~\eqref{eqtramsmd} and \eqref{msdN} we can obtain an expression of the nominal exchanged force

-and therefore demonstrate that $x_0^B = \bar x_{\bar GP}^B$, $y_0^B = \bar y_{\bar GP}^B$.
+and therefore demonstrate that $x_0^\mathcal{B} = \bar x_{\bar GP}^\mathcal{B}$, $y_0^\mathcal{B} = \bar y_{\bar GP}^\mathcal{B}$.
 We can now regroup Eqs.~\eqref{msdlinpps}, \eqref{msdlinatt}, and \eqref{msddN} into the following system of equations

-Dropping the terms in $\delta \ddot z_{\bar GP}^B$ and $\delta z_{\bar GP}^B$, which, by hypothesis, are both always equal to zero (no relative movement between $m_B$ and $m_P$ is allowed along ${\bm{z}}_B$), and introducing the following modal coordinates
+Dropping the terms in $\delta \ddot z_{\bar GP}^\mathcal{B}$ and $\delta z_{\bar GP}^\mathcal{B}$, which, by hypothesis, are both always equal to zero (no relative movement between $m_B$ and $m_P$ is allowed along ${\bm{z}}_B$), and introducing the following modal coordinates

 we can transform the system above using the same approach implemented with the pendulum, i.e., coordinate transformation, algebraic manipulation, and scaling the last two equations by $\sqrt{m_P}$.
-If we set $k = m_P \omega_0^2$ with $\omega_0^2$ as in Eq.~\eqref{omegazeroquadro}, we obtain the same exact representation already preseted in Eq.~\eqref{linmodal}, demonstrating that the linearized dynamics of a mass-spring-damper is perfectly equivalent to the one of a 3D pendulum.
+If we set $k = m_P \omega_0^2$ with $\omega_0^2$ as in Eq.~\eqref{omegazeroquadro}, we obtain the same exact representation already preseted in Eq.~\eqref{linmodal}, demonstrating that the linearized dynamics of a mass--spring--damper is perfectly equivalent to the one of a 3D pendulum.

 \paragraph{What if there is no nominal force?} If $\bar F_z = 0$, and still assuming $k > 0$, the linearized equations of motion become what one could "expect" for this system